Skip to content

 Use an internet gateway to add internet access to the subnet

-Create an internet gateway, and then attach it to your VPC.
+Create an internet gateway.
+Then, attach it to your VPC.

 Create a NAT gateway

 Create a NAT gateway.
-For Subnet, choose the subnet that you want to make public.
+For Subnet, select the subnet that you want to make public.
 For example, choose Public subnet.

 (Optional) Test your NAT gateway setup.